 - Great for: Wacky food seekers, wide variety of characters

-Goofy’s Kitchen at the Disneyland Hotel offers a character dining experience with a wide and varied mix of characters, making it a smart choice for families with older kids or a wide range of Disney interests.
-On my visit, we saw everyone from Goofy himself to Sleeping Beauty, Pluto, Alice in Wonderland, and even Gideon from Pinocchio (look that one up!).
+Goofy’s Kitchen at the Disneyland Hotel offers a character dining experience with a varied mix of characters, making it a smart choice for families with older kids or a wide range of Disney interests.
+On my last visit a few years ago, we saw everyone from Goofy himself to Sleeping Beauty, Pluto, Alice in Wonderland, and even Gideon from Pinocchio.
+More recently, the restaurant has begun featuring many more of the Disney “Fab 5.”
+Whether you’ll see obscure characters it a bit more hit or miss these days.

 3. Chip & Dale’s Critter Breakfast